jucardi/Inject/README.md

 > *Still under development, first version will be available soon in NuGet.
-In the mean time, if you would like to try it, feel free to clone the solution and compile it and summit any suggestions you may have.
+In the mean time, if you would like to try it, feel free to clone the solution and compile it and submit any suggestions you may have.
 All features mentioned in the README.md are ready to go*

 ## Spring-Like dependency injection for .NET Core